realworldocaml/book/en/guided-tour.md

 Core comes with a `List` module that has a rich collection of functions for working with lists.
 We can access values from within a module by using dot-notation.
-Here, for example, is how we compute the length of a list.
+For example, this is how we compute the length of a list.

 ```ocaml
 # List.length languages;;